gcallah/work/chaps/arendt.md

-Having established Arendt's hope to rehabilitate the reputation of the *vita activa*, we now turn to those distinctions between the three principal facets of the *vita activa* that she recovers.
+Having established Arendt's hope to rehabilitate the reputation of the *vita activa*, we now turn to those distinctions between the three principal facets of the *vita activa* that she discerns.
 First, Arendt explores labor.
-The material matters of "life itself," like "growth, metabolism, and eventual decay," define labor.[^25] For Arendt, "labor is the activity which corresponds to the biological process of the human body;" labor serves the "vital necessities" of the body.[^26] The activity of labor can be identified by the absence of evidence: "its effort is almost as quickly consumed as the effort is spent."[^27] Though there appears a degree of "futility" in these efforts, there is also "great urgency," given "life itself" relies on this activity.[^28] Because the "least durable of tangible things," consumed rapidly, support life, labor curiously contains both "the least worldly" and "the most natural of all things."[^29] Though labor produces that which is "man-made," these objects are not lasting, but rather exist within nature's "cyclical movement."[^30]
+The material matters of "life itself," like "growth, metabolism, and eventual decay," define labor.[^25] For Arendt, "labor is the activity which corresponds to the biological process of the human body;" labor serves the "vital necessities" of the body.[^26] The activity of labor can be identified by the evanescence of its products:
+"its effort is almost as quickly consumed as the effort is spent."[^27] Though there appears a degree of "futility" in these efforts, there is also "great urgency," given "life itself" relies on this activity.[^28] Because the "least durable of tangible things," consumed rapidly, support life, labor curiously contains both "the least worldly" and "the most natural of all things."[^29] Though what labor produces is "man-made," these objects are not lasting, but rather exist within nature's "cyclical movement."[^30]